 CDC recommends all children get two doses of MMR (measles-mumps-rubella) vaccine, starting with the first dose at 12 through 15 months of age, and the second dose at 4 through 6 years of age.
 Children can receive the second dose earlier as long as it is at least 28 days after the first dose.

 MMR vaccine is given later than some other childhood vaccines because antibodies transferred from the mother to the baby can provide some protection from disease and make the MMR vaccine less effective until about 1 year of age.

-Learn about MMRV vaccine, which protects against measles, mumps, rubella, and varicella (chickenpox).
+Learn about the MMRV vaccine, which protects against measles, mumps, rubella, and varicella (chickenpox).
 This vaccine is only licensed for use in children who are 12 months through 12 years of age.

-Adults who do not have evidence of immunity should get at least one dose of MMR vaccine.
+Adults who do not have evidence of immunity should get at least one dose of the MMR vaccine.

 People 6 months of age and older who will be traveling internationally should be protected against measles.
 Before any international travel—

 - Infants 6 through 11 months of age should receive one dose of MMR vaccine.
 Infants who get one dose of MMR vaccine before their first birthday should get two more doses (one dose at 12 through 15 months of age and another dose separated by at least 28 days).

 - Children 12 months of age and older should receive two doses of MMR vaccine, separated by at least 28 days.

 - Teenagers and adults who do not have evidence of immunity against measles should get two doses of MMR vaccine separated by at least 28 days.

 Healthcare personnel should have documented evidence of immunity, according to the recommendations of the Advisory Committee on Immunization Practices[48 pages].
 Healthcare personnel without evidence of immunity should get two doses of MMR vaccine, separated by at least 28 days.